A program to help campfire survivors secure stable housing

 case management and mediation services for the first year of renting.

-If you lost your housing in the CampFire and are seeking rental housing, we invite you to apply to CHAMP:
+If you lost your housing in the CampFire and are seeking rental housing, we invite you to apply.

 or print out our CHAMP application form, fill it out, and mail it to our office: CHAT, P.O.
 Box 4868, Chico, CA 95927.